ruppysuppy/Crypto-Crowdfund/ReadMe.md

 **Worried about being Conned by Fake Campaigns?**

 **Crypto Crowdfund** brings power to the Investors as well!
-Backed by the razor-edge of **BlockChain** Technology, _only after the majority of the investors has approved a Transaction Request, the transaction can be processed_.
+Backed by the razor-edge security of **BlockChain** Technology, _only after the majority of the investors have approved a Transaction Request, the transaction can be processed_.

 _No more being scammed by Fake Campaigns!_